 d.
 In the Login Name text box, enter the name of user like B.Simon.

 e.
 Select User Type as per your requirement.

 f.
 Select Account Activation option as per your requirement.

-When you click the SAP Cloud for Customer tile in the Access Panel, you should be automatically signed in to the SAP Cloud for Customer for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the SAP Cloud for Customer tile in the My Apps, this will redirect to SAP Cloud for Customer Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.